 Memory is specified using the %Mem Link0 command, just as for serial calculations.

 USING SSH INSTEAD OF RSH

 By default, Linda uses rsh to communicate between nodes.
-You can use ssh instead by including the following option in the GAUSS_LFLAGS environment variable:
+You can use ssh instead by including the following Link 0 option within the job file:

 % setenv GAUSS_LFLAGS '… -opt "Tsnet.Node.lindarsharg: ssh"'